 Audrey graduated summa cum laude from Virginia Commonwealth University (VCU) Honors College with a bachelor’s degree in International Studies and minors in Economics and Political Science.
 She is currently earning a MicroMasters in Data, Economics, and Development Policy from the Massachusetts Institute of Technology (MIT).

-When Audrey is not exploring the Richmond Region’s many incredible restaurants and breweries (key favorites include Edo’s Squid, Ardent, En Su Boca, Triple Crossing and Fighting Fish!), she actively serves on the Greater Richmond Fit4Kids Board of Young Professionals as the Social and Community Engagement Chair.
+When Audrey is not exploring the Richmond Region’s many incredible restaurants and breweries (key favorites include Edo’s Squid, Ardent, En Su Boca, Triple Crossing and Fighting Fish!), she actively serves as the Chair of the Greater Richmond Fit4Kids Board of Young Professionals.
 A self-proclaimed podcast enthusiast, Audrey can often be found training for her next marathon while running to Freakonomics, How I Built This, or Girls Gotta Eat.

-Audrey happily resides in Richmond’s Fan District with her partner and sweet cavapoo, Roo.
+Audrey happily resides in Richmond’s Fan District with her fiancé and sweet cavapoo, Roo.